Did you know…

 Care at home

 Making small adjustments to your pet’s home environment can assist them as they start to show signs of ageing.
-Things to consider when living with a senior pet could include:
+Things to consider when living with a senior feline could include:

 - Providing easy access to food and water

 - Keeping them cool in summer and warm in winter

 As our cats age, you may notice they become less active and start spending more time indoors.
 Their metabolism also changes, making it harder for them to digest higher levels of protein and fat found in kitten and adult cat diets.
 Transitioning your cat onto a premium senior diet once they turn seven will be beneficial for managing their overall health.
 Diets that are designed for senior cats may also have special nutrients to support joint health and kidney health.
 Chat to your vet about choosing the right diet for your cat.

 Frequent health check-ups

 Taking your cat to the vet for twice yearly check-ups will help to detect problems earlier, resulting in a happier and healthier feline friend.
 Book a health check up today at your local Greencross Vets clinic.